Soniox

 Endpoint detection lets you know when a speaker has finished speaking.
 This is critical for real-time voice AI assistants, command-and-response systems, and conversational apps where you want to respond immediately without waiting for long silences.

-Unlike traditional endpoint detection based on voice activity detection (VAD), Soniox uses its speech model itself to listen to intonations, pauses, and conversational context to determine when an utterance has ended.
+Unlike traditional endpoint detection based on voice activity detection (VAD), Soniox provides semantic endpointing where the speech model listens to intonations, pauses, and conversational context to determine when an utterance has ended.
 This makes it far more advanced — delivering lower latency, fewer false triggers, and a noticeably smoother product experience.

 How it works